Governorships of Bill Clinton: Taxes and corporate incentives

 To lure companies to the state, Clinton provided a number of tax breaks for new investment, which were in addition to the state's preexisting tax incentives.
 This, however, sacrificed potential state revenue.
 By 1992, tax incentives for businesses lost the state $400 million in potential tax revenue on an annual basis, roughly equivalent to 20% of the state's annual budget.
 In some instances, the tax incentives were praised as having positive impacts on attracting employers.
 In other instances, however, they were alleged by critics of having been ineffective and expensive for the state.
 Some critics alleged that the incentives largely subsidized investments that would have occurred regardless of whether tax incentives existed.
-Some tax incentives in the state, however, preexisted Clinton and, by state constitution, would have required a three-quarters vote in the state legislature to be repealed.
+Some tax incentives in the state, however, pre-dated Clinton and, by state constitution, would have required a three-quarters vote in the state legislature to be repealed.

-In 1984, Clinton secured the creation of the Arkansas Development Finance Authority (ADFA).This organization was authorized to sell government-backed tax-exempt bonds to finance investments related to the growth of private businesses in the state.
+In 1984, Clinton secured the creation of the Arkansas Development Finance Authority (ADFA).
+This organization was authorized to sell government-backed tax-exempt bonds to finance investments related to the growth of private businesses in the state.
 Per ADFA records, between 1985 and 1992, the state used $90 million of bonds to support roughly 70 private companies.
 This established 2,700 new jobs, while providing support to a further 3,000 jobs.
 This effort received criticism that accused the state of supporting wealthy companies that could have secured independent financing.
 There were also allegations that many of the companies that greatly benefited from this did so, in part, due to political connections.

 Clinton's governorships (both his first and second governorships) saw a cumulative 27 tax increases.
 Nevertheless, by the end of Clinton's governorship, Arkansas still ranked the 4th-lowest among states in terms of the tax burden on its residents.